 We are committed to preserving air quality everywhere we operate.
-To meet the challenge of maintaining balanced local ecosystems and protecting residents' health, we have set ambitious targets for reducing atmospheric emissions from both our installations and our products.
+To meet the challenge of protecting residents' health and maintaining balanced local ecosystems, we have set ambitious targets to reduce atmospheric emissions from both our installations and our products.

 Why it matters

 The combustion of hydrocarbons creates atmospheric emissions that have an impact on the environment, ecosystems and health.
 Growing public action against air pollution has helped strengthen air quality regulations.
 Total is responding not only within its own businesses, but also as part of global initiatives with the goal of helping to continuously improve the quality of the air we breathe.

 Because it is impossible to completely eliminate these emissions at the source, we take curative measures as well.
 These measures are designed to extract and capture releases around our installations.

 - SO2: Some of our refineries are equipped with strippers that separate SO2 from the gas stream.

 - NOX: All of our refineries and petrochemical plants are fitted with low NOX burners.

 - VOCs: This is particularly an issue in our Exploration & Production operations, primarily due to flaring.
 To resolve this issue effectively, we have made a commitment to reduce routine flaring by 80% between 2010 and 2020 and to phase the practice out completely by 2030.